vicajilau/network_service/README.md

 final AlbumModel album = AlbumModel.fromJson(jsonResponse);
 ```

-If you want to use a Multipart Request
+If you want to build a multipart request you must use [MultipartUrlRequest][] passing a object [MethodRequest][] with
+the request type, as well as the files and parameters as the following maps:

 ```dart
 import 'package:network_wrapper/network_wrapper.dart';